Sunset Park tour

-With its large complement of row houses--the largest National Register historic district in the northeast--Sunset Park has long been seen as a gentrification frontier.
+With its large complement of row houses (and new--as of 2019--historic districts), Sunset Park has long been seen as a gentrification frontier.
 At the same time, it is New York City's second-most crowded neighborhood, as rising rents force struggling families to double up.
 That also means crowded schools, a deficit in park space, and environmental justice struggles.

 Fifth Avenue in Sunset Park has a largely Latino flavor, while Eighth Avenue is mostly Chinese.
 Both are worth seeing, along with the Fourth Avenue corridor, the park, and more.
 While this tour is not billed as an eating tour, there are a number of opportunities for snacks, from sidewalk vendors, dumpling houses, taquerias, and bakeries.